Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Applications to Experimental data: predictions and estimates

 Similarly,

-{\bf (B)} The equations of motion for these finite order reduced probability densities (e.g., the classical BBGKY hierachy of Eqs. (\ref{BBGKY-eq}) or the quantum Nakajima–Zwanzig \cite{NZ1,NZ2} or Lindblad \cite{Lindblad} equations) are homogeneous linear equations. \\
+{\bf (B)} The equations of motion for these finite order reduced probability densities (e.g., the classical BBGKY hierachy of Eqs. (\ref{BBGKY-eq}) or the quantum Nakajima?Zwanzig \cite{NZ1,NZ2} or Lindblad \cite{Lindblad} equations) are {\it homogeneous linear equations}. \\

-Thus a corollary of Eq. (\ref{pp}) and the above noted similar homogeneous linear character of the equations of motion in the finite ($n$-th) order reduced local probability densities, is that all time dependent observables averaged with an initial probability density in the supercooled system may remain linearly related (via Eq. (\ref{pp})) to those in the equilibrium system.
-When the equations of motion are integrated forward in time, the evolution of any particle may involve contributions from an ever increasing number of particles that influence it directly or indirectly (i.e., by interacting with other particles that do) as is captured in the BBGKY hierarchy (briefly reviewed in the Appendix, Eqs. (\ref{BBGKY-eq})).
-For sufficiently high orders (i.e., large enough particle number $n$) the observed reduced probability density is no longer stationary and consequently Eq.(\ref{pp}) may break down.
-In particular, the BBGKY hierarchy for the reduced probability densities in the supercooled liquid may then involve reduced probability densities that are not related by Eq. (\ref{pp}) to their counterparts in the equilibrium system.
-Relations such as those that we motivate next may then become void.
+This homogeneous linear character of the equations of motion in the finite ($n$-th) order reduced local probability densities implies that all time dependent observables averaged with an initial probability density in the supercooled system may remain linearly related (via Eq. (\ref{pp})) to those in the equilibrium system.
+When the equations of motion are integrated forward in time, the evolution of any particle will, in general, involve contributions from an ever increasing number of particles that influence it directly or indirectly (i.e., by interacting with other particles that do) as is captured in the BBGKY hierarchy (briefly reviewed in the Appendix, Eqs. (\ref{BBGKY-eq})).
+For sufficiently high orders (i.e., large enough particle number $n$) the observed reduced probability density is no longer stationary and consequently Eq.(\ref{pp}) might break down.
+In particular, the BBGKY hierarchy for the reduced probability densities in the supercooled liquid can then involve reduced probability densities that are not related by Eq. (\ref{pp}) to their counterparts in the equilibrium system.
+Relations such as those that we motivate next then become void.
 Given, however, that for small $n$, the reduced probability densities $\rho_{n}$ appear stationary for long times in the supercooled fluid, it is possible that the time scale over which these higher order corrections become important may be very large (of the order of the $\tau_{\sf xtal}$).
-So long as the decomposition of Eq. (\ref{pp'}) holds, various dynamical metrics of the supercooled liquid may be related to those in the equilibrium system governed by the same Hamiltonian.
+So long as the decomposition of Eq. (\ref{pp'}) holds, various dynamical metrics of the supercooled liquid can be related to those in the equilibrium system governed by the same Hamiltonian.
 For instance, the above suggests that the average squared displacement of a given particle is